-You’re not supposed to know it all!
-Seeking help is essential to the collegiate experience and can be very challenging for students who are used to being consistently monitored, intervened upon and/or have a high achieving background in art or other areas.
-You may not be used to accessing your teacher in an artist-to-artist manner and fear being perceived as somehow failing by needing help.
-But all Pre-College students will struggle with some aspect of the program and all visual artists and designers, at every stage in their career, need the advice of others.
+Seeking help is essential to the collegiate experience and students are encouraged to do so independently.
+All visual artists and designers, at every stage in their career, need the advice of others.
 It’s no different for Pre-College students, in fact it’s even more essential since you’re being introduced to new academic materials, methods, concepts and expectations.

-When significant issues arise a student might be directed to meet with a Program Administrator.
-This is not meant to be punitive, but rather it’s an opportunity for the instructor and other students to stay focused on the curriculum while you can receive an assessment of how you’re adjusting to the program overall.
-You may discuss what challenges you’re facing, in this new environment, and learn how you can best be supported in finding help, self-correcting and succeeding in the program.
+When significant issues arise, a student might be directed to meet with a Program Administrator.
+This is an opportunity for the instructor and other students to stay focused on the curriculum while you can receive an assessment of how you’re adjusting to the program overall.
+You may discuss what challenges you’re facing in this new environment, and learn how you can best be supported in finding help, self-correcting and succeeding in the program.

-RISD is a culture of critique, in fact it lies at the heart of the RISD experience.
-Critiques, or “crits” as they’re more commonly known, take place throughout the course of each class, and serve as important guideposts as you refine your work and prepare your final projects.
+RISD is a culture of critique.
+In fact, it lies at the heart of the RISD experience.
+Critiques, or “crits” as they’re more commonly known, take place throughout the course of each class and serve as important guideposts as you refine your work and prepare final projects.